-There are 14 scholarships available for pursuing a Performing Arts major as of December 2025.
-You can find tens of Performing Arts scholarships available for high school senior, college senior, and colleges.
-Some prominent Performing Arts scholarships for students include the Robert W. Nordhorn Memorial Scholarship, the Frances Parker Rupert Memorial Fund for Music and the Performing Arts Scholarship, and the Marion Senior High School Memorial Scholarship Fund.
-You can find Performing Arts scholarships for pursuing your four-year, undergraduate, vocational, community college, junior college, or graduate school.
+There are 14 scholarships available for pursuing a Performing Arts major as of April 2026.
+You can find tens of Performing Arts scholarships available for high school senior, college, and college seniors.
+Some prominent Performing Arts scholarships for students include the State of the Arts Scholarship, the R. Walker Geitner III Memorial Scholarship, and the Starfleet Scholarships.
+You can find Performing Arts scholarships for pursuing your four-year, community college, junior college, graduate school, undergraduate, or vocational.

 You can find scholarship financial aid for studying Performing Arts by using a scholarship search engine like Scholarships That Work, which has 14 Performing Arts scholarships with an average award amount of $1,486.
-You can also find scholarships to pursue Performing Arts by inquiring with organizations that offer Fine & Performing Arts scholarships, like the Knox County Community Foundation, the Community Foundation Serving Western Virginia, the Orange County Community Foundation, or the Community Foundation of Noble County.
+You can also find scholarships to pursue Performing Arts by inquiring with organizations that offer Fine & Performing Arts scholarships, like the Home Education Recognition Organization Inc. (HERO), the Community Foundation of Western North Carolina, the STARFLEET Scholarship Program, or the Omega Phi Beta Foundation (OPBF).

 To apply for scholarships in Performing Arts, you will need to fill out the scholarship application form on the scholarship page.
 For two of these scholarships, you will need to submit an essay.
 Several Performing Arts scholarships require a resume, and a few awards require letters of recommendation.
 The GPA requirements for Performing Arts scholarships vary between a 2.5 and 3.8 minimum GPA.

 All students who plan on studying or majoring in Performing Arts are eligible to apply for the scholarships on this page.
 Other eligibility requirements for Performing Arts scholarships may vary, so be sure to read the scholarship listing carefully.
-Four scholarships for Performing Arts majors are specifically open to applicants who identify as Asian, Native Hawaiian or Pacific Islander, Black, or Minority students.
+Four scholarships for Performing Arts majors are specifically open to applicants who identify as Black, Minority, Asian, or Native Hawaiian or Pacific Islander students.
 Of these scholarships, two require community service participation.
 Plus, two scholarships for studying Performing Arts require extracurricular involvement.
 Also, there are one Performing Arts scholarships specifically for applicants who identify as women or female.

 Scholarships by Major